 It's more than just government legislation, though.
 Today, we are increasingly unreceptive to cold calling.
 Instead, we are far more likely to decide we need to buy goods or services and then research potential suppliers and approach those we wish to engage.
 Or - and this is why social selling is so important - we will have formed relationships with potential suppliers via social media and so at the point when we're deciding whether to engage someone (and who to engage), we embark on making that decision with certain suppliers in pole position to secure the business!

 One of the reasons small businesses engage companies like ours is that they want to start generating leads via social media and exploiting social selling.
-But for those wishing to better themselves and go it alone, here are three informative videos highlighting approaches and tactics you might adopt, all great ideas that will hopefully spark your inner social selling instincts.
+But for those wishing to better themselves and go it alone, here are three informative videos with social selling tips you could adopt today, all great ideas that will hopefully spark your inner social selling instincts.

 For those who've been cranking up their sales results through these social approaches, the "Why" is abundantly clear!
 Suffice it to say that studies conducted these last years have shown that top performing salespeople leverage social sales tools and tactics far more than their lesser-performing peers.
-The impact on results is proven.
+The impact on results is proven and social selling examples are now a staple of social selling blogs.

 The hard part, for those who've not yet immersed themselves in this way of selling, is figuring out the first steps to take to become more effective at selling via social media.
-Hopefully these resources will help:
+Hopefully these social selling tips will help:

 Koka Sexton is a renowned social expert, the former head of social selling at LinkedIn, and a social selling innovator.
 Note his focus on proactively engaging with potential prospects - and the emphasis he puts on having at least three "touch points" with someone before the opportunity to sell will present itself.
 This is the polar opposite of the disruptive sales tactics of old.
 No longer are we cold calling, direct mailing or employing interruption marketing techniques.
 Instead the focus is on building relationships at scale to create a pipeline of warm leads and credible prospects.